Skip to content

 Non-null assert, !!

-Unary double-exclamation mark (non-null assertion) operator !! is a postfix operator, which enforces non-null values and allows direct access to the value of the optional variable if it's not null.
-Raises a compilation error otherwise.
+Unary double-exclamation mark (non-null assertion) operator !! is a postfix operator, which enforces non-null values and allows direct access to the value of the optional variable if it’s not null.
+Otherwise, raises a compilation error if the compiler can track it, and if not — throws an exception with exit code 128: Null reference exception.
 Can be applied to any optional variable regardless of its non-null type.

 Plus, +